albertopessia/kpax2/README.md

 ### Custom library

-If you want to install the package into a custom library, different from the default system one, choose its location and denote by "PathToLibrary" its complete path.
+If you want to install the package into a custom library, different from the default system one, choose its location and denote with "PathToLibrary" its complete path.
 Open the terminal and issue the command

     R CMD INSTALL --library="PathToLibrary" "PathToPackageFile"